4d/docs/website/translated_docs/es/Tags/tags.md

 ### Using the "." as decimal separator

 4D always uses the period character (.) as a decimal separator when evaluating a numerical expression using a 4D tag `4DTEXT`, `4DHTML`, and `4DEVAL`.
-Regional settings are ignored.
+Los parámetros regionales se ignoran.
 This feature facilitates code maintenance and compatibility between 4D languages and versions.

 ## 4DBASE